sourcegraph/sourcegraph-public-snapshot/README.md

-# Sourcegraph: the smarter code host for teams
+# Sourcegraph: Code Intelligence for teams

-Sourcegraph is a **self-hosted Git repository service** with Code Intelligence.
+Sourcegraph is a **Git repository service** with Code Intelligence.
 It **runs on your own server** or cloud and installs in 5 minutes.

-Sourcegraph gives your team the power to build better software by
+Sourcegraph gives your team the power to build better software with:
-offering:

 * **Code Intelligence ([example](https://src.sourcegraph.com/sourcegraph/.GoPackage/src.sourcegraph.com/sourcegraph/util/mdutil/.def/Mentions)):** Understand code more quickly with language-aware jump-to-definition and tooltips.
 (Go and Java only, more languages coming soon.)
 * **Live usage examples ([example](https://src.sourcegraph.com/sourcegraph@master/.GoPackage/src.sourcegraph.com/sourcegraph/app/router/.def/Router/URLToRepo/.examples)):** See how any function, class, etc., is currently being used across your codebases.
 As a wise developer once said, "The right example is worth a thousand words of documentation."